hyperledger-cacti/cacti/weaver/core/drivers/corda-driver/README.md

 To run the driver, use the following:

 ```
-./build/install/corda-driver/bin/corda-driver
+./build/install/driver-corda/bin/driver-corda
 ```

 The driver gRPC server will be listening on port `9099`.

 ### With TLS

-If the relay expects a TLS connection over gRPC, you need to specify the following environment variables in the `corda-driver` command:
+If the relay expects a TLS connection over gRPC, you need to specify the following environment variables in the `driver-corda` command:
 - `RELAY_TLS`: should be set to `true`
 - One of the following:
   * If the relay server TLS CA certificates are in a password-protected Java Key Store (JKS file):